below/HelloSilicon/README.md

 While I pretty much assume that people who made it here meet most if not all required prerequisites, it doesn't hurt to list them.

-* You need [Xcode 12](https://developer.apple.com/xcode/), and to make things easier, the command line tools should to be installed.
+* You need [Xcode 12](https://developer.apple.com/xcode/), and to make things easier, the command line tools should be installed.
 I believe they are when you say "Yes" to "Install additional components", but I might be wrong.
-This ensures that our tools are found in default locations (namely `/usr/bin`).
+This ensures that the tools are found in default locations (namely `/usr/bin`).
 If you are not sure, check _Preferences → Locations_ in Xcode.

 * All application samples also require [macOS Big Sur](https://developer.apple.com/macos/), [iOS 14](https://developer.apple.com/ios/) or their respective watchOS or tvOS equivalents.
 Especially for the later three systems it is not a necessity per-se, but it makes things a lot simpler.

 * Finally, while all samples can be adjusted to work on Apple's current production ARM64 devices, for best results you should have access to a [MWMNSA](https://developer.apple.com/programs/universal/).

 With the exception of the existing iOS samples, the book is based on the Linux operating system.
 Apple's operating systems (macOS, iOS, watchOS and tvOS) are actually just flavors of the [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)) operating system, so they share a set of common core compoents.
-While Linux and Darwin share a common ancestor and appear to be very similar, some changes are needed to make the samples run on Apple hardware, and they are listed below.
+While Linux and Darwin share a common ancestor and appear to be very similar, some changes are needed to make the samples run on Apple hardware.

 ### Tools

 The book uses Linux GNU tools, such as the GNU `as` assembler.
 While there is an `as` command on macOS, it will invoce the integrated Clang assembler by default.
-While there is the `-Q` option to use the GNU based assembler, this was only ever an option for x86_64 — and this will be deprecated as well.
+And even if there is the `-Q` option to use the GNU based assembler, this was only ever an option for x86_64 — and this will be deprecated as well.
 ```
 % as -Q -arch arm64
 /usr/bin/as: can't specifiy -Q with -arch arm64
 ```
-Thus, the GNU assembler syntax is not an option for Darwin, and the code will have to be adjusted for the Clang assembler syntax
+Thus, the GNU assembler syntax is not an option for Darwin, and the code will have to be adjusted for the Clang assembler syntax.

 ### Operating System

-Linux and Darwin, while having similar roots in AT&T Unix, are different.
+Linux and Darwin, which have similar roots in AT&T Unix, are significantly different at the level we are looking at.
 For the listings in the book, this mostly concerns system calls (i.e. when we want the Kernel to do someting for us), and the way Darwin accesses memory.

 The changes will be explained in details below.